Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Related work

 \section{Related work}

 \textbf{\textit{Android malware detection}}: Android malware detection techniques can be categorized into two forms: static analysis and dynamic analysis.
 Static analysis involves decompiling the APK file to obtain the source code and metadata files, followed by extraction of significant features for malware detection and analysis such as the application programming interface \cite{r33,r34}, permissions \cite{r24,r35,r36,r37}, intent~\cite{r38}, function call graph~\cite{r39,r40,r41}, control flow~\cite{r42}, and grayscale~\cite{r43}.
+Li et al.~\cite{LiTosem2024} propose a meta-learning-based multi-classifier that uses multiple features such as permissions and APIs to classify malware and achieves good results.
+Although the meta-classifier learns meta-knowledge in the dataset, it cannot provide a basis for making decisions.
 Dynamic analysis~\cite{r44,r45,r46,r47,r48,r49} involves the extraction of features by monitoring the application's execution in real-time.
+Ficco~\cite{Ficco2022} combines general and specialized detectors to enhance the randomness of detection and improve the overall detection rate.
+Although this solution combines static and dynamic analysis, it is still decision-oriented and does not consider the interpretability of the solution.
 With the development of artificial intelligence, many related researches focus on models, such as SVM~\cite{r40,r50,r51}, and decision tree (DT)~\cite{r54}, RF~\cite{r24,r55}, AdaBoost~\cite{r43} and ensemble learning algorithm~\cite{r58,r59}, to classify malware.
 In addition, even deep learning methods~\cite{r26,r57} and meta-learning methods \cite{r64,r65} are directly used for classification.
-Although these methods demonstrate superior capabilities, they lack the ability to interpret and analyze.
+Although these methods have shown superior capabilities in detecting malware, they lack the ability to explain and analyze, and are unable to analyze the features of each input and inform developers and users of the functions and potential threats represented by these features.

 \textbf{\textit{ChatGPT for SE}}: ChatGPT, with its powerful analysis and understanding capabilities, has been applied to various tasks in software engineering \cite{Emenike, mate, zhang}.
 Feng et al. \cite{Feng} utilize crowdsourced social data to study the code generation performance of ChatGPT.
 Sakib et al. \cite{sakib} explore the efficacy of ChatGPT in solving programming problems, examining the correctness and efficiency of its solutions in terms of time and memory complexity.
 Sun et al. \cite{sun} conduct research to compare and evaluate the capabilities of ChatGPT in automatic code summarization.
 These studies have solely concentrated on ChatGPT's capacity for generation, without delving into its capabilities for analysis and interpretation.